Achievable logoAchievable logo

 AP tip:

 Try to spot functions that are quotients with a number on top and an expression with a power on the bottom.
-Those can also be turned into the form xn (n will be a negative exponent).
-For example, x32 must become 2x−3 before the power rule can be applied.
+Those can be rewritten in the form xn (where n is negative).
+For example, x32 becomes 2x−3 before you apply the power rule.

 Use the power rule to differentiate f(x)=x1/2.